-You see, everybody has only 24 hours each day, and if you want to score your best marks in board exams, then you must utilise those hours wisely.
+You see, everybody has only 24 hours each day, and if you want to score your best marks in board exams, then you must utilize those hours wisely.

 Do you want to spend time on unproductive activities (clutter)?
-Or do you wish to utilise your precious time to focus on studies to achieve your goal?
+Or do you wish to utilize your precious time to focus on studies to achieve your goal?

-Clutter can mean a lot of different things, but from the perspective of scoring good marks, we’ll focus on two main categories: Social media and friends.
+Clutter can mean many different things, but we’ll focus on two main categories: Social media and friends from the perspective of scoring good marks.

-Next time, before you open Facebook or Whatsapp, run the stopwatch on your smartphone, and notice how much time you spent on socialising.
+Next time, before you open Facebook or Whatsapp, run the stopwatch on your smartphone, and notice how much time you spent on socializing.

-We don’t even realise how much time has passed by when we are on social media because it’s addictive.
+We don’t even realize how much time has passed when we are on social media because it’s addictive.
 And believe it or not, social media is the most significant time-killer.

 You browse photos.